 I love character interactions from the park.
 You never know who you might run into or what they might say to you.
-Donkey has the best interactions but I love it when I’m taking a photo and someone like Frankenstein comes up to photobomb me.
+The donkey has the best interactions but I love it when I’m taking a photo and someone like Frankenstein comes up to photobomb me.
 Some characters like The Simpsons or The Minions will always be in their own land when they are meeting fans.
 Other characters like Marilyn & Lucy can be found roaming near Starbucks or occasionally even down on the lower level by the studio tour.
 Not all of the characters will be out every day but here is a list of the ones that I have seen in the park before.

 Shrek & Princess Fionna

 Donkey & Puss in Boots

 Optimus Prime, Bumblebee, and Megatron

 The Minions, Gru, and Girls